-As swimming pool financing specialists, we of course work closely with our customers, in addition to the pool contractors we recommend.
+As swimming pool financing specialists, we, of course, work closely with our customers, in addition to the pool contractors.
 We know our customers are supported by genuine professionals who know exactly what they are doing and how to coordinate every effort that goes into a pool installation.
 But then again, we should.
 We do this every single day.
-It is our job and we love it.
-One of things we at Lyon Financial always strive to remember is that you don’t do this every day.
-It is a process and it is part of our job to keep you informed and move step by step to get to the “big splash” at the end!
+It is our job, and we love it.
+One of things we at Lyon Financial always strive to remember is that you, our customers, don’t do this every day.
+It is a process, and it is part of our job to keep you informed and to help you move step by step to get to the “big splash” at the end!
 We therefore never assume anything; one of our goals is to make the process of getting you to your inaugural pool party an enjoyable one.

 You’re Installing a Pool

 What do you need to consider?
 The first objective certainly is to nail down the financing and gain an understanding of how much pool you can afford!
-You’ve heard the term “house poor”.
-While you won’t necessarily be “pool poor” a homeowner never wants to be in a position of overextending themselves financially or over improve their home for the neighborhood.
-Beginning with that baseline of budget, now you can begin to review the types of features you may be interested in so you can come to your pool design consultation armed with ideas.
+You’ve heard the term “house poor.”
+While you won’t necessarily be “pool poor,” a homeowner never wants to be in a position of overextending themselves financially or over-improving their home for their neighborhood.
+Beginning with that baseline of budget, now you can begin to review the types of features which you may be interested in so you can come to your pool design consultation armed with ideas.
 The myriad features that include custom tanning ledges, and vanishing edges, and all kinds of décor like water and fire bowls may seem like a blur, but enjoy the journey.